Use this chickweed recipe to put a delightful cold-hardy culinary and medicinal “weed” to use in your kitchen.

 - Hawaiian red sea salt or pink sea salt to taste

-We hope you enjoy this recipe!
 We also hope you realize that many plants that you might currently consider weeds, are actually quite useful in the kitchen.
-The key is knowing how to ID and use them.
+Learn how to safely ID them, and you’ll soon realize you live in a giant grocery store full of delicious seasonal produce!